sadoha/cloud/README.md

 		├── inventories
 		    └── dev
 		        ├── group_vars
-		        │   └── all.yml
+		        │   └── all.yml  <---
-		        └── hosts
+		        └── hosts        <---

 After updating configurations files you should run Ansible playbooks in the following order:

-		ansible-playbook -i inventories/dev/hosts kube-cluster.yaml --ask-pass --ask-sudo-pass
+		ansible-playbook -i inventories/dev/hosts kube-cluster.yml dev-containers.yml -Kk

+You can use this command in the kube-master server for checking an infrastructure:

+		kubectl get no,po,rc,svc,rs,deployment -o wide  --all-namespaces

-You can use a dashboard used this URL:
+You can open a dashboard used this URL:

 		https://kube_master_ip/